tonioriol/dotfiles/README.md

 ## Author

-Forked form the amazing https://github.com/mathiasbynens/dotfiles
+Forked from the amazing https://github.com/mathiasbynens/dotfiles

-## TODO
-copy dev fonts
-review all improved cli tools we added, and checek if we can make them default, like ls, cat, git diff, etc.